-Many accused of being witches were herbalists and were strongly connected to nature and the arts.
+Many accused of being witches were herbalists and were strongly connected to nature .
 Many remedies and potions were guarded secrets as were witches' spells.
 It's believed that codenames for herbs and other plants used in both potions and spells were created to protect the knowledge from those who would misuse it.

 Shakespeare and Eye of Newt

 This practice proved creative fodder for Shakespeare much to the outrage of witches.
 Shakespeare made eye of newt and other coded ingredients famous in his play, Macbeth.

 Double, Double, Toil and Trouble